pw4rn3r/ECE382/labs/lab6/index.md

 Complete the [Lab 6 schematic](Lab6_schematic.pdf).
 Include a neat picture in your README.

-- You can optionally use [Fritzing](fritzing.org) or another program to create pysical and schematic layouts
+- You can optionally use [Fritzing](fritzing.org) or another program to create physical and schematic layouts

 Consider the software interface you'll want to create to your motors.